 - Comforting Comforter: Frankie very carefully tucks Molly in.

-- Disney Villain Death: Ends with Zosh careening off a fire escape of the boarding house to her death.
+- Disney Villain Death: Twice, with Louie getting pushed to his death over a staircase, then Zosh fatally careening off a fire escape of the boarding house at the end.

 - Establishing Character Moment: Louie is established as a first-class scumbag when, at a bar, he forces a pathetic drunk to dance for a drink.